xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 What is the algebraic structure of the space of simple types?

-We have quotation `{ A }`.
+We have quotation `{ A }`, and unquote `{ A } exe == A`.

-Not freely generated group, but groupoid, because we can not compose freely, for example, `B (- A)` is not valid.
+Not freely generated group, but groupoid (typed algebraic structure), because we can not compose freely, for example, `B (- A)` is not valid.

+Thus not groupoid, because not every element has inverse, but every element has right inverse.
 The element `(- A)` is right invers of `A`, but not left inverse of `A`, `{ A (- A) } == { }` but `{ (- A) A } != { }`.

+Thus we must use category theory.

+Not cartesian closed category but finer, for exponential object `(A) -> B` is farther factored into `(- A) B`.

 ## The algebraic structure of the space of dependent type